7 Ways to Get Rid of Period Cramps

 Working Out to Reduce Menstrual Cramps

-Another natural way to improve symptoms that come along with your menstrual cycle is working out.
+Another natural way to improve the symptoms that come along with your menstrual cycle is working out.
 As one study explains it, “Clinicians can inform women that physical activity may be an effective treatment for primary dysmenorrhea.”
 Keep in mind that this research looked exclusively at primary dysmenorrhea, rather than secondary dysmenorrhoea, which may indicate endometriosis or adenomyosis and requires medical attention.

 Heat: An Ancient Remedy